There’s a global market for the dairy calves you already produce.

 The chain is whole.
 That is the architecture.

 Five perspectives on one verified animal.
-Each part of the chain has its own view, shaped by where they sit.
+Each part of the chain has its own view.

 For processors →